 Following their schooling, John and Robert set up grocers’ businesses, but by 1826 John Horniman had founded the tea trading and blending business, 'Horniman's Tea Company', in Newport, Isle of Wight.
 In 1852 he moved the company to London to be closer to the bonded warehouses at London Docks, then the biggest tea trading port in the world.
 John Horniman could be seen riding to his London dockside warehouse in full Quaker attire, mounted on his black horse.

 At that time, tea was only sold as loose leaf, enabling unscrupulous traders to add other items, such as dust and hedge clippings, to the product.
-John Horniman, following the Quaker testimony of integrity, wanted to demonstrate the honesty of his company and so found a mechanical method of filling tea packets which could then be sealed.
+John Horniman, following the Quaker testimony of integrity, wanted to demonstrate the honesty of his company and developed a mechanical method of filling tea packets which could then be sealed.
 Tampering with the tea was now impossible.

 A further testament to the quality of Horniman’s tea came following a series of articles in The Lancet in the 1850s about the adulteration of food.
 The editor, Thomas Wakeley, arranged for food samples to be tested for purity and Horniman’s tea was ‘extremely praised as passing the tests in triumphant fashion’.
 The business flourished following this article, which subsequently led to the Food and Drugs Act of 1860.
 By the end of the century, Horniman’s was the largest tea trading business in the world.